If your uniform is clean, you’re not working hard enough.

 Growing up in Downingtown, Pennsylvania, was not the ideal location for species discovery, so I began playing soccer.
 My love for soccer propelled me into college as a student athlete.
 At Chestnut Hill College, I was able to explore both my passion for soccer as well as studying the environment.
 In 2007, I graduated with a B.S. in Environmental Science.

-As an environmental scientist of BSTI, my responsibilities differ from day to day, creating new and different opportunities.
-Those responsibilities include: the development and management of the installation/construction; the operation, optimization and data analysis of various remediation technologies; and the creation and implementation of company health and safety program.
+As a Project Manager at BSTI, my responsibilities differ from day to day, creating new and different opportunities.
+Those responsibilities include: the development, management and implementation of the installation/construction; management, optimization and data analysis of various remediation technologies; and the creation and implementation of company health and safety program.
 I am also a New Jersey Certified Laboratory Manager under the state certified environmental laboratory program in New Jersey.

-My wife, Emily, and I are proud parents of a beautiful little girl (Sydney), a golden retriever (Bailey) and a rowdy cat (Squirrel).
+My wife, Emily, and I are proud parents of a beautiful little girl (Sydney), a rough and tough little boy (Nolan aka Wreck It Ralph), a golden retriever (Bailey), a black lab mix (Lucy) and a rowdy cat (Squirrel).
 I enjoy being out in nature (fishing and hiking), playing/coaching soccer, and being with my family.